TexAgg/DankSinatra/README.md

 # Dank Sinatra
-Putting the "Artificial" in "Artificial Inteligence"
+Putting the "Artificial" in "Artificial Inteligence".